The Killers: 2007–2011: Day & Age and hiatus

-2011–2013: Return and Battle Born
+2011–2016: Return, Battle Born and Direct Hits

 The band returned to the stage in 2011 when they headlined the new International Lollapalooza Festival in Santiago, Chile on April 2, 2011.
 They also performed at the season closing Top of the Mountain concert in Ischgl, Austria on April 30, 2011.
 They headlined Hard Rock Calling for the second time in Hyde Park, London on June 24, 2011.
 The Killers were also the inaugural headliner of the new Orlando Calling Festival in Orlando, Florida on November 12, 2011.

-The band headed back into the studio to record their fourth studio album in 2011, during the recording they worked with five producers Steve Lillywhite, Damian Taylor, Brendan O'Brien, Stuart Price and Daniel Lanois.
-In June 2012, a short trailer was released on the Killers official VEVO page, revealing the album's name Battle Born, named after the flag of Nevada.
+The band headed back into the studio to record their fourth studio album in 2011, and during the recording they worked with five producers; Steve Lillywhite, Damian Taylor, Brendan O'Brien, Stuart Price and Daniel Lanois.
+In June 2012, a short trailer was released on the Killers VEVO page, revealing the album's name Battle Born, named after the flag of Nevada.
 This was followed by the release of lead single "Runaways" in July.
 That same month, they headlined Saturday night at the inaugural Firefly Music Festival in Dover, Delaware.

 The Killers' fourth studio album Battle Born was released on September 18, 2012.
 The album became the Killers' fourth consecutive No. 1 album in the UK and Ireland and has been certified Platinum in the UK and Gold in Ireland, Mexico and Australia.
-The band's Battle Born World Tour proved their most widespread yet with the band visiting new territories including Russia and China.
+The band's Battle Born World Tour was their most widespread yet, with the band visiting new territories including Russia and China.
 The tour was named the 43rd highest grossing worldwide during 2013.
-On June 22, 2013, the band played their biggest show to date at the 90,000 capacity Wembley Stadium; the band performed a song specifically written for the occasion.
-Reviews of the show were extremely positive.
+On June 22, 2013, the band played their biggest show to date at the 90,000 capacity Wembley Stadium; the band performed a song specifically written for the occasion known as "Wembley Song".
+Reviews of the show were positive.
 The band once again headlined festivals across Europe, Australia, South America & North America.
 In October 2013 the Killers headlined the inaugural Life Is Beautiful Festival in hometown Las Vegas, concluding their Battle Born World Tour.